ProvataHealth/HIPAA/source/sections/administrative_safeguards.md

 --------- | -----------
 Evaluation (Req) | Perform a periodic technical and non-technical evaluation, based initially upon the standards implemented under this rule and subsequently, in response to environmental or operational changes affecting the security of electronic PHI that establishes the extent to which an entity's security policies and procedures meet the requirements of this subpart.

-Provata Health, Inc. has formal internal policies and procedures for conducting periodic technical and non-technical testing.
+Provata Health has formal internal policies and procedures for conducting periodic technical and non-technical testing.
 These define procedures for performing quarterly internal and external vulnerability scanning, as well as annual penetration testing.
 Vulnerability scanning is performed regularly on a weekly basis and with any major changes in infrastructure.
 Additionally, non-technical evaluations occur on an annual basis to ensure that the security posture of Provata Health is at the defined level, approved by management, and communicated down to Provata Health employees.

 ##Business Associate Contracts and Other Arrangement - 164.308(b)(1)